 If your password is leaked in a data breach, every account that you used that password for becomes vulnerable.
 That also goes for these everyday items that are vulnerable to hacking.

 Finally, you should never pick a password with personal information that could be easily found online, such as your birthday or the names of your children or pets.
-It’s likely that hackers will try different combinations of those words and numbers first, Contos says.
+It’s likely that hackers will try different combinations of those words and numbers first, Contos says, compromising your password security.
 He recommends using a password that can’t be found in the dictionary, like a random collection of letters and characters.

 FYI, there are not-so-good things hackers can do with your phone number, so remain vigilant in that regard too.